Tools to Market: developing new predator control technology

 Using drone technology to eradicate predators

-The aim of this project is to harness the potential for drones to be a game-changer for pest control and eradication by investigating the use of an adapted heavy-lift drone to distribute pesticide baits.
+The aim of this project is to harness the potential for drones to be a game-changer for pest control and eradication by investigating the use of an adapted heavy-lift drone to distribute toxic baits.

 The project will test how the drone performs in a series of field trials, using a new light-weight bait spreader to apply non-toxic cereal baits over areas between 600 to 2000 ha.
 It will look at the feasibility and costs of drone use for predator control as well as potential savings in carbon emissions from current aerial methods.
-Due to COVID-19 border restrictions progress on field trials has been delayed, scheduled to restart late 2022.

 Research lead: Envico Technologies (formerly Environment and Conservation Technologies, ECT)